drewfish/node-crank/Readme.md

             * `subject`: "message", "author", "date", "changeid"
             * `regexp`: string
             * `replace`: "string"
-                * if results in "--CRANK:SKIP--" then change is skipped
+                * if results in `--CRANK:SKIP--` then change is skipped
     * `versions`:
         * `dateformat`: string
             * format to use for revision dates